Tab/Accordion Items

 If a discrepancy is found, the IRS will notify the employer by letter.
 The employer must resolve the discrepancy by correcting IRS Form 940 or obtaining a corrected certification from the State if the State credits are found to be incorrect.

 A request for re-certification may be made online.
 The online FUTA recertification page may be printed and attached to the IRS letter of assessment.
-Re-certification may also be requested by mail, telephone or fax.
-Any request must include the Federal Employer Identification Number (EIN), the State employer account number, and the period to be re-certified.
+Re-certification may also be requested by mail.
+Any request must include the Federal Employer Identification Number (FEIN), the State employer account number, and the period to be re-certified.
 Requests should be addressed to:

 Employer Accounts Adjustment Unit